-General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Employment activity Between July 2013 and June 2014 80.2% of the working age population of Leicestershire was in employment (Office for National Statistics web site (NOMIS) accessed 29/10/14).
+General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Employment activity Between Jan 2015 and Dec 2015 79.1% of the working age population of Leicestershire was in employment (Office for National Statistics web site (NOMIS) accessed 27/04/16).
+Between July 2013 and June 2014 80.2% of the working age population of Leicestershire was in employment (Office for National Statistics web site (NOMIS) accessed 29/10/14).
 Between April 2012 and March 2013 78.6% of the working age population of Leicestershire was in employment (Office for National Statistics web site (NOMIS) accessed 30/07/13).
 Between July 2010 and June 2011 73% of the working age population of Leicestershire was in employment (Office for National Statistics web site (NOMIS) accessed 10/02/12).
+Between April 2008 and March 2009 79.5% of the working age population of Leicestershire was in employment (Office for National Statistics web site (NOMIS) accessed 10/02/12).
 Between April 2008 and March 2009 79.5% of the working age population of Leicestershire was in employment (Office for National Statistics web site (NOMIS) accessed 06/12/09).
-Between July 2013 and June 2014 77.5% of the working population of Great Britain was in employment (Office for National Statistics web site (NOMIS) accessed 29/10/14).
-Between March 2013 and May 2013 77.8% of the working population of England was in employment (Office for National Statistics web site Employment levels have decreased nationally, regionally and locally but most recent data shows an increase in Leicestershire, from 73% in 2010/11 to 80.2% in 2013/14.
+Between July 2013 and June 2014 77.5% of the working population of Great Britain was in employment (Office for National Statistics web site Employment levels have decreased nationally, regionally and locally but most recent data shows an increase in Leicestershire, from 73% in 2010/11 to 80.2% in 2013/14 and then a slight drop to 79.1% in 2015.
 Figures disguise considerable differences throughout the area, that is, specific communities have very high unemployment.
 Minerals industry has contracted significantly due to its direct connection to the construction industry.
 Although there are recent signs that activity in the minerals industry is increasing.

-General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues (NOMIS) accessed 30/07/13).
+General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues (NOMIS) accessed 29/10/14).
+Between March 2013 and May 2013 77.8% of the working population of England was in employment (Office for National Statistics web site (NOMIS) accessed 30/07/13).